Fairfax consortium bids $4.7 billion to take BlackBerry private

-TORONTO Smartphone maker BlackBerry has agreed to go private in a $4.7 billion deal led by its biggest shareholder, allowing the on-the-go email pioneer to regroup away from public scrutiny after years of falling fortunes and slumping market share.
+TORONTO, Sept 23 Smartphone maker BlackBerry (BB.TO) has agreed to go private in a $4.7 billion deal led by its biggest shareholder, allowing the on-the-go email pioneer to regroup away from public scrutiny after years of falling fortunes and slumping market share.

-The $9 a share tentative offer, from a consortium led by property and casualty insurer Fairfax Financial Holdings Ltd, will set a floor for any counteroffers that might emerge for Blackberry, which has been on the block since August.
+The $9 a share tentative offer, from a consortium led by property and casualty insurer Fairfax Financial Holdings Ltd (FFH.TO), will set a floor for any counteroffers that might emerge for Blackberry, which has been on the block since August.

 As an investor, Fairfax Chief Executive Prem Watsa is often described as the Canadian Warren Buffett because he also takes the long view.